NevermindNilas/TheAnimeScripter/README.md

 In no particular order:

+- Make a venv automatically.
-- Add Rife Multithreadding - Too hard to do, not gonna happen anytime soon
+- Add Rife NCNN Vulkan
+- Add SwinIR
+- Add RealESRGAN
+- Add more ways of dedupping
+- Add Dup detect for upscaling
 - Add Rife model download back and make it model-agnostic
 - Create a scriptUI for After Effects
+- Maybe add TRT

 ## Done